You can create your own tests and add them to your assessments right from your TestGorilla dashboard.

 Before you define your skill areas, you should decide how many questions your test will have.
 In the screenshot above, you can see that the default number of questions for a 10-minute test is 15.
 You can change that number to 12 or 20 by clicking on the number 15 in the top right-hand corner and using the drop-down menu.

-Once you’ve set the number of questions, you can add skill areas and click on each skill area to define it.
-You can also remove any unneeded skill areas by clicking on the x at the end of each row.
+Once you’ve set the number of questions, you can click on each skill area to define it.
+We automatically create four skill areas for you to start with, but you can remove any unneeded skill areas by clicking on the X at the end of each row, or add more by clicking the Add another skill area button.

 Creating the contents of your test